Floony7/next-blog-portfolio-2024/src/blogposts/custom-react-hooks.md

 ```
 Here we have numerous lines of code at the top of our component dedicated solely to fetching game rank data and setting it in state.

-Let's move all this code out of the component and move it to a separate function at the end of the file.
+Let's move all this code out of the component and into a separate function at the end of the file.
 Note, if this functionality is used elsewhere also, lift it from the component file and into a `utils` or `shared` folder for reuse.

 ```js
 function useSetFPLData() {